Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Secure-Data-Capture.md

 <!-- type: row -->

 <!-- type: card
-title: Multi-Use Public Key
+title: API Direct
 description: Integration that includes the use of a static public key, where the merchant can capture the payment source details and encrypt the details before sending it to Commerce Hub for authorization.
-link: ?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key.md
+link: ?path=docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Direct.md
 -->

 <!-- type: row-end -->